quintonn/QBic/README.md

 ## Using the Custom QBic Project Template
 **Coming Soon**
-The QBic project template will have a once-off fee of $10, to help me maintain the template and this repo
+The QBic project template will have a once-off fee, to help me maintain the template and this repo

 # Documentation
 Documentation will be added over the course of time.